hanabi/hanabi.github.io/docs/level-6.md

   - The 1 that was played has a **different amount of positive clues** than the other 1's.
 (Different negative clues are ignored.)
   - The 1 that was played was originally *Finessed* from a clue that happened **before** the number 1 clue.
   - The 1 that was skipped over is known to be bad from contextual information.
+- The *Order Chop Move* only applies to 1s.
+If it happens with any card that is not a 1, then it is never an *Order Chop Move* and it just means nothing.

 <br />